fastradiobeth/infrared_dark_python/README.md

   - Note: some sources do not fit within boundaries of assigned map and may not be visible.
 Source 663 is also missing due to an unresolved issue whilst formatting the FITS file.

 #####3. **'misclassified' protostellar sources**
-  - print format images of the 65 sources found protostellar by find_counterparts but appear in the starless Hyper catalogue
+  - print format images of the 65 sources found protostellar by find_counterparts but appear in the starless Hyper catalogue are in **protostellar_comparison/misclassified_print**

 #####2. **interesting sources**
   - This is the folder of sources found that fit various different subcategories within produced catalogues and suitably highlight differences betweeen objects found by the same find_counterparts_alpha run.